Alepla/crowd-import/README.md

-# CrowdImport - Crowdfunding Import Platform
+# Nufold - Crowdfunding Import Platform

 Crowdfunding platform for importing products from China.
 Users can show interest in products and when a minimum number of participants is reached (e.g., 10 people), the import proceeds by sharing shipping costs.